Bryn Mawr College

 9. Senior Bell Ringing

-After all senior year work is complete, each student has the opportunity to go to the Taylor Hall bell tower and ring the bell the number of their class year.
+After all senior year work is complete, each student has the opportunity to go to the Taylor Hall bell tower and ring the bell as many times as their class year.

 10. Senior Steps